rjitsu/rjitsu/README.md

 ### Hi there 👋

-- 🔭 I’m currently looking for my first software dev job
+- 🔭 I’m currently looking for a new frontend developer role.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning about optimization.
-- 👯 I’m looking to collaborate on anything related to CSS and p5
 - 💬 Ask me about p5.js
 - 📫 How to reach me: rishavjadon456@gmail.com
 - ⚡ Fun fact: The moon has moonquakes